Bolton Arch, Crabtree Plantation

-The borough of Basingstoke and Deane has a rich archaeological heritage.
+The borough has a rich archaeological heritage.
 Early settlement dates back to the Neolithic period and finds from the Bronze Age, Stone Age and Iron Age have been discovered throughout the borough.

 Roman occupation is in evidence with pottery and coins being found at a number of sites, including North Waltham where several Roman villas have been located.
 Calleva Atrebatum, now Silchester, remains a rich source of material for archaeologists.
 Abandoned by the Romans, it is one of the best-preserved walled towns in the country.